 As a general guide you should look at spending at least £1500 on a real second hand piano in order to have a full-size instrument that is in proper working order, with a proper touch and tone.
 And remember beware as there are many old second hand pianos out there that are over 80 years old at very low prices and its easy to think that they might do the job, but that is unlikely if for example it doesn’t stay in tune or work properly its not a bargain!

 There are also lots of digital pianos on the market of all types with all sorts of obscure brand names which attempt to replicate a real acoustic piano through electronic means.
 However beware of the cheap (in all senses) brands as they rarely live up to expectation.
-Ideally to get a digital piano that offers a reasonable approximation of a real piano in terms of touch and sound you would need to spend upwards of £800 and always try to buy recognized international brands like Yamaha Clavinova and Roland.
+Ideally to get a digital piano that offers a reasonable approximation of a real piano in terms of touch and sound you would need to spend upwards of £800 and always try to buy recognized international brands like Kawai.

 And remember if you are looking for a piano for beginners then there is always Home Home Rental with Purchase Option.
 This will give you a real acoustic piano to learn on with no commitment and allow you to asses how much it is being enjoyed before buying.